 #Update iOS

 Open Settings > General > Software Update and install any available update.
-I’ve seen AirPlay bugs fixed in minor releases like iOS 18.3.1 that weren’t mentioned in the release notes.
+Apple’s release notes for iOS 18.3.1 confirms that AirPlay discovery issues on certain home network configurations were patched.
 Keep your device current.

 #Check Your Wi-Fi Network